Solar power feed-in tariffs in Queensland.

 Over time, the advantages of generating solar power can really work for you.

-- Also, if your Solar PV system generates more electricity than your home requires, you will receive credits on your bill for any excess electricity that is fed into the grid#
+- Also, if your solar power system generates more electricity than your home requires, you will receive credits on your bill for any excess electricity that is fed into the grid.#

 * GST exclusive.